 Mathematics Numbers: children count reliably with numbers from 1 to 20, place them in order and say which number is one more or one less than a given number.
 Using quantities and objects, they add and subtract two single-digit numbers and count on or back to find the answer.
 They solve problems, including doubling, halving and sharing.
 Shape, space and measures: children use everyday language to talk about size, weight, capacity, position, distance, time and money to compare quantities and objects and to solve problems.
 They recognise, create and describe patterns.
 They explore 12 characteristics of everyday objects and shapes and use mathematical language to describe them.

 Expressive arts and design Exploring and using media and materials: children sing songs, make music and dance, and experiment with ways of changing them.
 They safely use and explore a variety of materials, tools and techniques, experimenting with colour, design, texture, form and function.
 Being imaginative: children use what they have learnt about media and materials in original ways, thinking about uses and purposes.
 They represent their own ideas, thoughts and feelings through design and technology, art, music, dance, role-play and stories.

-I am interested in investigating light and dark with the children, this is a part they always enjoy!
+I am looking forward to learning all about our topic, “Grand Designs” with the children.
+I am interested in investigating different buildings all around the world with the children!
 I am also looking forward to developing the children’s knowledge and understanding in other areas of the curriculum.

 What defines you?
 Can you use a shoe box and create things to put in there that represent you?
 Bring these in to school for us to explore!